-The end hose must be secured against falling.
+The end hose/end hose combination must be secured against falling.

 2.5.3 Guiding the end hose ergonomically

 The hoseman must guide the end hose in such a way that prevents excess spraying of concrete, and so that concrete is directed precisely into the site of concrete placement.